-Feedyard cattle exhibit a wide range of resistance or susceptibility to respiratory disease, and the imprecise nature of most field diagnosis complicates the process of quantifying the role of genetics.
 Geneticist Matt Spangler, PhD, at the University of Nebraska, says in the immediate term, marker-assisted selection has been most useful in selecting for or against simple traits such as horned versus polled, hair color and genetic defects.

 Parentage is another simple, but often overlooked, application of DNA technology with a great deal of value, particularly for evaluating bull performance in beef herds where producers use multiple bulls in breeding pastures.